Cap San Diego

 Cap San Diego in Hamburg

-10 Interesting Facts and Figures about the Cap San Diego
+10 interesting data and facts about the Cap San Diego

-4. At the time of its commissioning, it was considered one of the most modern piece goods ships in the world.
+4. At the time of its commissioning, it was considered one of the most modern breakbulk carriers in the world.

-5. The original telephone system on board is still partially functional today and can be shown during tours.
+5. The original telephone system on board is still partially operational today and can be shown during tours.

 6. In the area of the crew quarters, there is a fully preserved galley, including an old combination stove.

-7. The Cap San Diego was decommissioned in 1986 and nearly sold as scrap before being taken over by the city of Hamburg.
+7. The Cap San Diego was decommissioned in 1986 and nearly sold for scrap before it was taken over by the city of Hamburg.

 8. The ship has a so-called man-overboard boat, which was previously kept ready for emergencies.

-9. The radio station still has the original morse device, which was once used to send messages to shore.
+9. In the radio station, there is still the original morse device, with which messages were once sent to shore.

 Cap San Diego in HamburgCap San Diego in Hamburg